 01474 703398 (option 4)

 Mrs Baldwin holds the National SENCo award, is a qualified teacher and is a member of our Senior Leadership Team.
-She also has a BSc (hons) degree in Psychology and is studying for a PostGraduate Certificate in Autism and Asperger Syndrome.
+She also has a BSc (hons) degree in Psychology and a PostGraduate Certificate in Autism and Asperger Syndrome.

 The school admission arrangements for pupils with special needs and disabilities: